(new in s-Server version 6.0.1)

-If you set ORIGINAL_FILENAME, then the value of ORIGINAL_FILENAME will serve as a temporary file name to use while data is being actively written.
+If you set ORIGINAL_FILENAME, then its value will serve as a temporary file name to use while data is being actively written.

-When this file is rotated out, rotated file are named as follows:
+When this file is rotated out, rotated files are named as follows:

 If you do not set ORIGINAL_FILENAME, then the file being actively written to is given the form

-Note: if you are writing from a table, and do note specify ORIGINAL_FILENAME, <date> will be the system time when the file began writing.
+Note: if you are writing from a table, and do not specify ORIGINAL_FILENAME, <date> will be the system time when the file began writing.

-When this file is rotated out, rotated file are named as follows:
+When this file is rotated out, rotated files are named as follows:

 For example, the following options:

-filename_prefix 'test-', filename_date_format 'yyyy-MM-dd_HH:mm:ss', --note that you need to specify a period for suffix if desired. filename_suffix '.csv',
+filename_prefix 'test-', filename_date_format 'yyyy-MM-dd_HH:mm:ss', filename_suffix '.csv', --note that you need to specify a period for filename_suffix if desired.

 produce rotating file names like this: